buzzryan/buzzryan/README.md

 ### Hi there 👋
-I'm a backend & frontend engineer 👷
+I'm a backend engineer 👷

 - Go Language
 - Javascript / Typescript